 There are many reasons why active adult homebuyers might prefer communities without an age restriction.
 A community with appealing homes and amenities can easily support the active lifestyles of both older and younger homebuyers.

 Communities With Dual Appeal

 Family-friendly clubhouses and options for outdoor recreation may appeal to older residents who like to interact with neighbors of all ages or to those who are frequently visited by grandchildren.
 For many grandparents, the limitations imposed on visiting children in age-restricted active adult communities may be a source of concern.

 Age-restricted communities typically welcome visiting children, but they do have rules to keep them from becoming full-time residents.
 This is different in each community, but it may include limits on the length of visits by children, such as not allowing them to stay for more than one month.
 Homeowners may also worry that the age restriction may prevent them from taking in their grandchildren permanently in the event of an emergency.

 In some cases, choosing an open-age community may allow active adults to live in the same neighborhood as their grown children and grandchildren.
 Some communities, such as Vineyards on Lake Wylie or Carolina Reserve, are designed with dual appeal.
-Although they are open to all ages, they each have a neighborhood designed with active adults in mind and another with homes that cater toward the needs of growing families.
+Although they're open to all ages, they each have a neighborhood designed with active adults in mind and another with homes that cater to the needs of growing families.

-There are also some developments which have large homes which could easily accommodate multigenerational families under one roof.
-Home designs in age-restricted communities have a tendency to include similar features, such as main-level living, open floor plans and compact designs.
+There are also some developments with large homes that can easily accommodate multigenerational families under one roof.
+Home designs in age-restricted communities have a tendency to include similar features, such as main-level living, open floor plans, and compact designs.
 The floor plans in open-age developments may be more varied with two-story designs or multi-level townhomes.
 This can be appealing for younger active adults who aren’t as concerned with eliminating stairs or highlighting accessibility.